 Social Media, Blog, & ORCID

-own views, not any employer's.
+views, not any employer's.
 I have (and reliably curate) a

-account.
+google scholar profile.
 I also have a blog Adventures in Natural

 Intelligence, which started in 2007 mostly personal but is now